techiew/UniversalProxyDLL/README.md

 ## Adding support for a DLL
 Adding support for a DLL is simple.
 In the "scripts" folder you will find some Python scripts.

 Use the "create_export_list.py" script by running `python create_export_list.py <path_to_dll>`.
-This will generate a "&lt;dll&gt;_export_list.txt" file in the script folder:
+This will create a "&lt;dll&gt;_export_list.txt" file in the script folder:

 ![create_export_list pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/create_export_list.png)

-Copy the contents of the generated file to the bottom of "UniversalProxyDLL.h" and build:
+Copy the contents of the generated file to somewhere at the bottom of "UniversalProxyDLL.h" and build:

 ![New exports pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/new_exports.png)